Karaoke With Friends Is More Enjoyable at Home

 - VCD (Video CD) can be played on any DVD player attached to a TV.
 You can also play a VCD on your computer with Quick Time Player or similar player apps.

-CD+G format gives you more control that's not possible with VCD.
+CD+G format gives you more control than is possible with VCD.
 For example, the lead singer is on one track, and the music is on the other, so you can hear both or just the music by choosing the track to play.

 Beginners sometimes like to use the singer's voice as a guide, but I feel that makes it more difficult.
 It's all a matter of personal taste.
 Besides, singing your unique way is just as much fun.